Fabio Luque-Notaro

-Fabio Luque-Notaro (born 31 August 2005) is a Liechtensteiner footballer who plays as a center-forward for 3.
-Liga club Schweinfurt 05, and the Liechtenstein national team.
+Fabio Luque-Notaro (born 31 August 2005) is a Liechtensteiner footballer who plays as a center-forward for 2.
+Liga Interregional club Balzers, and the Liechtenstein national team.

 Club career

 Luque-Notaro was a youth player for Balzers before moving onto Vaduz in 2021, and eventually their reserve team in 2023.

 He joined German 3.
 Liga club Schweinfurt 05 on a free transfer in the summer of 2025.

+Following the 2025/2026 season, Luque-Notaro returned to Balzers.

 International career

 Born in Liechtenstein, Luque-Notaro is of Spanish descent.
 Luque-Notaro played five matches for the Liechtenstein U-17 national team between 2019 and 2021.
 He made his debut for the U-21 team in June 2022.
 On 8 September 2023, he made his debut for the senior national team in a 2–1 defeat to Bosnia and Herzegovina in UEFA Euro 2024 qualifying, coming on as a substitute for Ferhat Saglam in the 73rd minute.
 In the same month, he made his first appearance for the U-19 team.